iavofficial/IAV_Distortion/doc/UtilityScripts/README.md

 ### installer.sh
 [!IMPORTANT]
-This script requires an active internet connection.
+This script requires an active internet connection and *git* installed on the system.

 This script serves as a sort of installer.
 It can be downloaded and run on the target system to obtain IAV-Distortion from GitHub and install it subsequently.